New Car Price Terms You Need to Know

 There is no reason to negotiate the dealer cost.

-But you should know this number to calculate a fair profit new car offer.
-This is the actual cost of a new car after a dealer has subtracted any holdback, incentives, or rebates from the vehicle’s invoice price.
+However, you should know this number to calculate a fair profit on a new car offer.
+It is the actual cost of a new car after a dealer has subtracted any holdbacks, incentives, or rebates from the vehicle’s invoice price.

 Dealer Holdback

-The dealer holdback is a percentage of the dealer invoice or MSRP charged back to the manufacturer by the dealership.
+The dealer holdback is a percentage of the dealer invoice or MSRP, that the dealership charges back to the manufacturer.
 Manufacturers usually refund the proportion of money withheld every quarter.
 However, this varies based on the arrangement.

 Not all car manufacturers include dealer holdback in their business models.